alexksikes/elasticsearch-vectorize/TUTORIAL.md

 }
 ```

-What this means is that we reserve 10 columns for the features found in the `text` field.
-These features are specified in order by an array of keywords following the `span` parameter.
-The values which are extracted if the document has the given keywords is provided by the `value` parameter.
-There are a couple of possible options here such as extracting the term frequency or the document frequency.
-However, since the tweets are rather short sized, we could more simply ask for `binary` features.
-This means that a 1 is returned at this column if the document has the given feature, or 0 otherwise.
+With this vectorizer 10 columns are reserved for the features found in the `text` field.
+These features are listed in order by an array of keywords following the `span` parameter.
+The extracted values if the document has the given keywords is provided by the `value` parameter.
+There are a couple of possible options here such as extracting the term frequencies or the document frequencies.
+However, since the tweets are rather short sized pieces of text, we ask for `binary` features.
+This means that a `1` is returned at this column if the document has the given feature, or `0` otherwise.
 Finally, the last column is occupied by the polarity of the tweet.
 Here the `span` parameter takes an integer, say n, which indicates to use the first n values found in the given field as is.
 Here, we specify to use the first (and only) value found in the `polarity` field.
-This will serve as the label for supervised machine learning.
+These values will serve as labels for supervised machine learning.

-Let's take a look as to how such a vector would look like on a given tweet.
+We can now try this vectorizer on a given tweet.
 The Vectorize plugin registers two endpoints.
 The first one, `_vectorize`, is used to generated the vector of a single document.
-While the second one, `_search_vectorize`, as we will see later, is used on a set of documents described by a query.
+While the second one, `_search_vectorize`, as we will see later, is used on a set of documents prescribed by a query.

-Let's have a look at the given tweet:
+On this given tweet:

 ```javascript
 {